 The third piece of the CABA opening is the Body.
 This is not the actual body of the presentation; it is just a preview of the body.
+In the past you may have heard the expression, "tell 'em what you're gonna tell 'em, then tell 'em, then tell 'em what you told 'em."
+The Body section of the opening would be the "tell 'em what you're gonna tell 'em."
+Think of it this way, the audience is not going to get on the tour bus with you if they don't even know where the bus is going.
+Tell them where the bus is going to take them.
+Tell them where your presentation is going.
 You don't have to provide a tremendous amount of detail, but they need to know the destination.
 Mysterious content destinations might work in some movie thrillers, but in a business presentation, the audience wants to be assured from the start they are in the right place and not wasting their time.